What is New Science?

 Appled science, in which theoretical knowledge is applied to practical affairs.
 Examples would include medicine and engineering.

-Science has its head in the stars and its feet on the ground.
+Science, properly conducted, has its head in the stars and its feet on the ground.
 In other words, it hinges on a dynamic balance of faith and doubt.
 It is a continually unfolding process of discovery that was never intended to arrive at absolute, final truth.
 Moreover, it is practiced by imperfect human beings who, despite their best efforts, may bring their personal beliefs, illusions, fears and agendas to bear on the process.
 That is why science excels when it is performed with integrity, humility and a respect for the nature of things.
 It fails when it becomes rigid, narrowminded, arrogantly skeptical, or bound by limiting assumptions, unconscious motives, or servitude to entrenched social, institutional, political and economic interests.

 What is Pseudoscience?